-''' DISCONNECT [ ALL | CURRENT |
+DISCONNECT [ ALL | CURRENT | ConnectionIdentifier ]

-Issues a java.sql.Connection.close request against the current connection.
+Disconnects from the database.
+Specifically issues a java.sql.Connection.close request against the connection indicated on the command line.
 There must be a current connection at the time the request is made.

-If ALL is specified, all known connections are closed and there is no current connection.
+If ALL is specified, all known connections are closed and there will be no current connection.

-Disconnect CURRENT is the same as Disconnect.
+Disconnect CURRENT is the same as Disconnect without indicating a connection, the default connection is closed.